zilinissleepin/freqtrade/docs/exchanges.md

     Bitget supports `stoploss_on_exchange` and can use both stop-loss-market and stop-loss-limit orders.
 It provides great advantages, so we recommend to benefit from it.
     You can use either `"limit"` or `"market"` in the `order_types.stoploss` configuration setting to decide which type of stoploss shall be used.

+### Bitget Futures

+Futures trading on bitget is supported for isolated futures mode.

+On startup, freqtrade will set the position mode to "One-way Mode" for the whole (sub)account.
+This avoids making this call over and over again (slowing down bot operations), but means that manual changes to this setting may result in exceptions and errors.

 ## Hyperliquid

 !!!
 Tip "Stoploss on Exchange"